Why the Palm Beaches?

 Palm Beach County Convention Center

-This 350,000-square-foot center boasts a huge Exhibition Hall, perfect for floor sports like cheer, gymnastics, wrestling and fencing.
+This 350,000-square-foot center boasts a 100,000-sq. ft.
+Exhibition Hall, perfect for floor sports like cheer, gymnastics, wrestling and fencing.
 The upper level offers a ballroom, great for an after-tournament banquet.
-The state-of-the art center is located right in the heart of downtown West Palm Beach, and has an adjacent 400 room Hilton Hotel, along with plenty of parking.
+The state-of-the art center is located right in the heart of downtown West Palm Beach, and has an adjacent 400 room Hilton Hotel, along with a new 2,800 space parking garage.

 Boasting the premier site in the United States for water skiing on five purpose-built lakes, Okeeheelee Park has hosted the sport’s world championships and regularly hosts the USA Water Ski National Championships.
 The park also has baseball, softball, soccer, golf and tennis facilities in addition to a nationally-classified BMX track, which hosted an Olympic-qualifying series.